crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 Writing a few lines around any code which starts threads, and catching and logging if they exit, can someday save you hours of confusion during an outage, despite the overhead in code bloat.
-The most important thing about code is for it to be useful, not how it looks or if your co-workers think it is elegant.

 ## What state are your threads in?